 JSON:API has been one of the most popular standards for API development for a while now.
 It was conceived in 2013, battled through some...

 Making the Most of JSON:API

-If you absolutely positively have to use JSON:API for your API, here's how to make it not terrible.
+If you absolutely positively have to use JSON:API for your API, here's how to make it work well for you.

 Partials: Happy Compromise Between Customization and Cacheability